 In my recent previous posts on the BOTA Foundation, I recapped its history and provided what I think were some of the critical factors which led it to be recognized as the most successful example the United States Department of Justice has had to date in returning recovered corruption assets.… Continue Reading

-I led an anti-corruption program in Cambodia a few years ago funded by the U.S.… Continue Reading
+I led an anti-corruption program in Cambodia a few years ago funded by the U.S. Agency for International Development.
+The corruption situation in the country was and remains terrible.… Continue Reading

 The BOTA Foundation surpassed most of the expectations that its founders had for it.
 BOTA was able to efficiently and effectively return more than $115 million (the original $84 million associated with corruption plus accrued interest frozen Pictet and Cie Swiss bank account) to poor children, youth and their families.… Continue Reading